dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 the repo needs to be registered in the [`source-mappings.json` file](https://github.com/dotnet/dotnet/blob/main/src/source-mappings.json) which tells the tooling where from and which sources should be synchronized.
-Please open a PR in [`dotnet/dotnet`](https://github.com/dotnet/dotnet) and add your repository.
+Please open a PR in [`dotnet/installer`](https://github.com/dotnet/installer) and add your repository into `src/SourceBuild/content/src/source-mappings.json`.
 The name must match the name declared in the `SourceBuild` tag in `Version.Details.xml` created in the previous step.

 ### Cloaking (filtering) the repository sources